nmbooker/rox-Clipboard/README.md

 1. Copy the text you want to save into the clipboard.
 2. Open Clipboard application from ROX filer.
-3. Type a name for the new file, and drag it into place.
-You can also drag and drop the text into an application that accepts text/plain drops, such as edit or gedit.
+3. Type a name for the new file, and drag it into your file manager.

 ### If you don't have rox-filer
 Instead of launching the application directory from rox filer, you can launch